MussabElDash/JSConsole/README.md

 This Library is to simulate a Console on the browser

 ## Usage
-use the following javascript code to inject the console in a div
+use the following javascript code to inject the console in a div and gets the JSConsole

 ```var jsconsole = JSConsole("divID");```